odkr/pandoc-zotxt.lua/README.md

 you can import the references used in the test suite from `tests/items.rdf`).
 You will also need to adapt the Zotero item IDs used in test cases to your Zotero library.

-Moreover, you will need:

-* Zotero ≥ v5.
-* zotxt ≥ v5.
-* Better BibTeX for Zotero ≥ v5.

 ## License